 Through KEC, the individual co-ops share in the advantage of a larger utility operation, but control and ownership is maintained at the local level.
 A 30-member board of trustees, one trustee representative from each of the KEC member systems, guides the association.
 The KEC Board of Trustees meets six times annually.
 Expanded board meetings are conducted during the KEC Annual Meeting in Topeka in January and the KEC Summer Meeting in August.

 KEC provides extensive legislative research and coordinates legislative action programs at the state and national levels, regulatory support, education, public relations, safety/loss control, legal and a large selection of communication services including a statewide consumer magazine, news releases, advertising, and publishing services.
-KEC develops and coordinates training and safety programs for REC employees and directors.
+KEC develops and coordinates training and safety programs for electric cooperative employees and directors.
 Other specialized services include youth programs, safety device inspections, coordination with regulatory agencies’ policies and procedures, and other services more efficiently done on a statewide, rather than a local, basis.

 A Touchstone Energy Regional Partner, KEC is the united service representative for its members.
 KEC is an integral part of the distribution cooperatives, yet each one maintains its integrity as an independent retail supplier of electricity to its members.
 The banding together into one statewide association provides greater efficiency and the economy of operations for all the distribution cooperatives, regardless of size.